ceciliacase/money-coach-website/_posts/2018-12-05-Money-Taboo.md

 I also recommend making a money accountability buddy.
 Find someone that has a similar philosophy, and ask them if you could both talk about your money goals, and use each other for accountability.
 Get together for coffee once a month with them, and talk about what is working and what isn't working in your money lives.
 Practicing with just one person you trust can help you both so much!

-And lastly, if you are in Portland, join my Money Empowerment Monthly group!
-It is a safe environment where you can talk about your greatest money fears and issues in the safety of a facilitated peer group.
-You can sign up on [Meetup](https://www.meetup.com/Money-Empowerment-Monthly/) or [Eventbrite](https://www.eventbrite.com/e/money-empowerment-monthly-tickets-52066447145).
-The next meetup is November 28th at 5:30pm.
+And lastly, make an [appointment](https://calendly.com/ceciliacase/initialconsult) for your **free** Money Empowerment Session!
+In one hour, you will have an opportunity to explore your relationship with money and a safe and supportive environment, and come out of it with a list of recommendations to take the next step towards a healthy relationship with money!